 - 250 ml filtered water per serving

-Step 1: Measure the coffee
+Step 1) Measure the coffee

-Step 2: Grind the beans
+Step 2) Grind the beans

-Step 3: Heat the water
+Step 3) Heat the water

 Next heat the water in a kettle or stove.
 The best water temperature for French Press is 200 degrees.

-When you are heating the water in an automatic kettle, you can adjust the temperature and set it at 200 degrees; if you are boiling the water on the stove, let it sit for 1 minute after boiling so that it reaches the perfect temperature.
+When you are heating the water in an automatic kettle, you can adjust the temperature and set it at 200 degrees; if you are boiling the water on the stove, let it sit for 30-40 seconds after boiling so that it reaches the perfect temperature.

-Step 4: Rinse french press with hot water
+Step 4) Rinse French press with hot water

 Although this step is optional, it is highly recommended since it keeps the coffee warm during steeping.

-Step 5: Add the coffee grounds and water
+Step 5) Add the coffee grounds and water

-Slowly pour water into the French Press jar already filled with coffee grounds and close the lid.
+Slowly pour water into the French Press jar already filled with coffee grounds and Stir the mixture after adding water for 10 to 15 seconds.

-Step 6: Let it steep
+Step 6) Let it steep

-Stir the mixture after adding water for 10 to 15 seconds, then let it steep for 4 minutes.
+Let the mixture steep for 4 minutes.
 You can steep it longer than it if you want a more robust cup of coffee.
 But try to keep it under 6 minutes, as coffee gets more and more bitter with time.